Brother-Blue/Brother-Blue/README.md

 I enjoy participating in hackathons and coding challenges and fiddling around with my Arduino and Raspberry Pi.
 Aside from technology, I find myself lost in cooking and baking, hiking and exploring all the things the cities have to offer.

 #### Languages
-:us: English - Native speaker
+:us: English - Native speaker <br>
 :sweden: Swedish - Proficient
 <hr>